m-labs/nmigen/doc/introduction.rst

 .. [mthesis] http://m-labs.hk/thesis/thesis.pdf
 .. [mxcell] http://www.xilinx.com/publications/archives/xcell/Xcell77.pdf p30-35

-Enter `nmigen`, a Python toolbox for building complex digital hardware.
+Enter `nMigen`, a Python toolbox for building complex digital hardware.
 We could have designed a brand new programming language; but, that would have been reinventing the wheel instead of being able to benefit from Python's rich features and immense library.
 The price to pay is a slightly cluttered syntax at times when writing descriptions in HDL.
 However, we believe this is totally acceptable, particularly when compared to VHDL. ;-)

 `nMigen` is made up of several related components: